papyri/site-docs/checklist.md

 = _Select Papyri_, ed.
 R.G.
 Warga, Jr. Diss.
 University of Illinois at Urbana-Champaign, 1988.
 Nos.
 1—13.
 [UMI, order no. 1992-8823279]

 ### PSI
 = _Papiri greci e latini_.
 (Pubblicazioni della Società Italiana per la ricerca dei papiri greci e latini in Egitto).
 Florence.
 The first eleven volumes were edited by a number of persons under the general direction of G. Vitelli and M. Norsa.
 A list of reeditions of documentary texts is given by P. Pruneti in Pap.Flor.
 XIX.2, pp. 475—502.
-Volume 16- are published under the title _Papiri della Società Italiana_ in the series Edizioni dell'Istituto papirologico G. Vitelli.
+Volumes 16- are published under the title _Papiri della Società Italiana_ in the series Edizioni dell'Istituto papirologico G. Vitelli.

  * I, 1912.
 Nos.
 1—112.
 [MF 1.65; rp.
 Bd'E]
  * II, 1913.
 Nos.
 113—156.
 [MF 1.66; rp.
 Bd'E]